survivalizeed/Hgine/README.md

 ## Note:
 Im 15 years old and still learning C++ so please understand if this is not the best code you have ever seen ;)
 The Engine is still under development and I am only one developer.
-Please don't wonder if I won't commit weekly.
+Please don't wonder if I don't commit weekly.
 Most of the time Im raising new code to then publish it.
 Discord: survivalizeed#7659
 Server: https://discord.gg/ymVn8ZsbeT